 The potential difference, V = 200v

 Electrostatic energy stored in the capacitor is given by :

-Acc. to the question, the source is disconnected to the 600pF and connected to another capacitor of 600pF, then equivalent capacitance (Ceq) of the combination is given by,
+According to the question, the source is disconnected from the 600pF and connected to another capacitor of 600pF, then equivalent capacitance (Ceq) of the combination is given by,

 Ceq = 300pF

 Loss in electrostatic energy,

 E = 1.2 x 10-5 – 0.6 x 10-5 J = 0.6 x 10-5 J = 6 x 10-6 J

 Therefore, the electrostatic energy lost in the process is 6 x 10-6 J.